 A secure, fully cold-chain compliant facility, Cool Port offers 20,000 pallet positions, has three blast cells and includes a 100,000-square-foot, high-cube, multi-temperature storage environment.
 The facility also supports a full range of services including rail transload and truck cross-dock operations, frozen and refrigerated storage, import-export services, onsite U.S. Department of Agriculture inspection and labeling capabilities.

 Cool Port significantly reduces truck usage compared to standard temperature-controlled facilities, resulting in reduced diesel emissions.
 Up to 36 railcars per day can go straight to shipping containers to be loaded eliminating the burdensome need to load cargo onto trucks for transfer between ships and rail.

 Cargo-handling equipment for Lineage Cool Port is also 100 percent electric-powered, which is projected to prevent nearly 9,000 pounds of CO2 emissions in the first five years of operation.
 Cool Port also uses lightweight chassis and tractors to increase pounds per container, decreasing shipping costs and lowering transaction complexity.

-The facility constructed under Phase I development will operate in full compliance with governing regulations of the California Air Resources Board (CARB).
+The facility operates in full compliance with governing regulations of the California Air Resources Board.
 Additionally, the facility will provide electrical plug-ins for most containers, solar or fuel cell technology for power generation, natural gas power for yard trucks, and the use of natural refrigerants to reduce potential hydrochlorofluorocarbon releases, which can be damaging to the ozone layer.